pdxiv/LuaScott/Adventure Editor Manual.md

-With "ADV", the extension is "/Sxn" where "x" is the first character of the adventure number (the second one is ignored if the adventure data base had a two letter name like ADVENT/DOA) and "n" is the game version written out.
+With "ADV", the extension is "/Sxn" where "x" is the first character of the adventure number (the second one is ignored if the adventure database had a two letter name like ADVENT/DOA) and "n" is the game version written out.
 "ADV" allows up to ten different files to be written from the same adventure.
 This allows the progress of an adventure to be